 NordVPN falls under the umbrella of Nord Security, a company based and operating under the jurisdiction of Panama.
 NordSec, another name you may hear in association with NordVPN, is a holding company / brand name that includes NordVPN, the NordLynx protocol, and other related products such as NordPass and NordLocker, a secure cloud storage and encryption tool.

 The jurisdiction of this company is a big plus.
 Panama isn’t involved in any of the big international spying and data collection alliances.
-And the country has no mandatory data retention.
-This lets NordVPN be a no-logs VPN service without government interference.
+And the country has no mandatory data retention, which we see with UK VPN services.
+This lets NordVPN operate as a true no-logs VPN service without government interference.

 TunnelBear background and jurisdiction